lachlanmcdonald/grunt-saxicon/README.md

 3. The color name.
 That is, keys in the `colors` object
 4. The color value.
 That is, values in the `colors` object

+## Change log

+For change log, see CHANGES.md.

 ## Contributions

 - Got an amazing idea to make the plugin better?